vestalux/sljekyll/new-suggestions/fiction/_posts/2016-08-01-new-fiction-for-august-2016.md

 <a href="http://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/18865277?QRY=CTIBIB%3C%20IRN(61599719)&QRYTEXT=The%20empathy%20problem"><img class="{% include /c/img-float-left.html %}" src="/images/article/the-empathy-problem.jpg" alt="The empathy problem by Gavin Extence" /></a>

-<p class="mt0">Gavin Extence is [one of our featured Bookfest 2016 authors](https://www.suffolklibraries.co.uk/events/bury-2016-10-25-suffolk-libraries-bookfest-gavin-extence/) and author of <cite>The Universe Versus Alex Woods</cite>.</p>
+<p class="mt0">Gavin Extence is <a href="https://www.suffolklibraries.co.uk/events/bury-2016-10-25-suffolk-libraries-bookfest-gavin-extence/">one of our featured Bookfest 2016 authors</a> and author of <cite>The Universe Versus Alex Woods</cite>.</p>

 <p>Banker Gabriel is given only months to live after doctors discover a tumour on his brain.
 But something strange is happening: the position of the tumour is changing Gabriel's personality.
 He's becoming less selfish, less mercenary, less unlikeable.
 But it's a catch-22.
 The kinder and nicer Gabriel becomes, and the more people get to know the new, nicer version of him, the closer he draws to the inevitable.</p>